dante-project/scratchpad/docs/notes.rst

     Lets make some test files
     > nano test.asm
     > nasm -f bin test.asm -o test  (apt-get nasm)
-    -f specifies the file format of the output file(-o) in this case its bin(flat binary output without any extra information ,as in assembly code -> machine code(as is, without overhead of metadata)
+       -f specifies the file format of the output file(-o) in this case its bin(flat binary output without any extra information, as in assembly code -> machine code(as is, without overhead of metadata)

 	Note: using bin format puts nasm by default into 16-bit mode, to enable 32bit add "bits 32" at beginning of an nasm source file

     we can examine the output using hd(HexDump)